coderaiser/putout/README.md

 ## Integration with ESLint

-If you see that `putout` brokes formatting of your code, use eslint plugin [eslint-plugin-putout](https://github.com/coderaiser/putout/tree/master/packages/eslint-plugin-putout).
+If you see that 🐊`Putout` brokes formatting of your code, use eslint plugin [eslint-plugin-putout](https://github.com/coderaiser/putout/tree/master/packages/eslint-plugin-putout).

 Install `eslint-plugin-putout` with: